 ***IIBA’s legal team is conducting appointments via phone, despite our offices being closed due to COVID-19.
 Please call our offices to schedule.***

 IIBA is offering free immigration legal consultations and related services to ALL California Community College students, faculty, and staff.

 Call (925) 237-8581 ext.
 11 or book an appointment online at https://IIBAatDiabloValley.apptoto.com

 Each month, an immigration attorney will provide updates and information on topics that are top-of-mind for undocumented students, immigrant communities, and their allies.
 Please bring your questions as there will be time at the end to answer them!
 Download full flyer here.

-Are you interested in traveling as an undocumented student?
-Join us to hear about Advance Parole (permit to travel abroad), its requirements, its risks and benefits and traveling within or outside of the US as an undocumented student.
-Also, learn about SIJS (Special Immigration Juvenile Status) and the ways to obtain a green card or legal permanent residency in the US.
+Are you interested in traveling as a DACAmented or undocumented student?
+Join us to learn about Advance Parole (permit to travel abroad), its requirements, its risks and benefits after the Texas decision on DACA, and traveling within or outside of the US as a DACA recipient or undocumented student.
+You'll have the opportunity to ask your questions anonymously to an immigration lawyer.

 Immigration laws are complex, subject to change, and broad in their interpretation.
 Specific immigration questions should be referred to the following agencies: